ridmeh/GermanTrafficSign/README-TBS.md

 Run Jupyter notebooks
 Required TensorFlow/Image Processing libraries

-## Outline of steps performed:
+## Outline of the ask or the tasks performed:
 Main code is in Traffic_Sign_Classifier-TBS.ipynb Outline of steps for running Training/Testing
 1. Load training data set images
 2. Data Analysis : Review their distribution and other aspects to help choose pre-processing/processing parameters
 3. Make necessary pre-processing decisions
 4. Architecture: Configure LeNet with decided parameters
-5. Train
-6. Validate
+5. Validate
-7. Test
+5. Test
-8. Take images from web and check on accuracy
+7. Take images from web and check on accuracy
-9. Top K hits
+8. Perform Top K hits on above dataset

 Below are some points explained in more detail :